A Multivariate Realized GARCH Model: Empirical Analysis

-The time series of realized correlations are displayed in Figure \ref{fig:CorrSeriesSector}.
+The time series of realized correlations are shown in Figure \ref{fig:CorrSeriesSector}.
 The left subplots present the within-sector correlations (gray lines) and their average daily correlation (red line) for each of the three sectors.
-The right subplots present the between-sector correlations (gray lines) and their daily average (red line) for the three sector-pairs.
-The time series of 36 correlations are computed from the $9\times9$ multivariate Realized Kernel estimator.
-The correlations within each block tend to move closely together, and there are differences between blocks, not only in terms of their average level, but also in the variation over time.
-For instance, the average inter-sector correlation between Health Care and Information Technology asset returns does not have a sharp decline in late 2008, as is the case for the two other inter-sector correlations that both involve Energy sector stocks.
-Figure \ref{fig:CorrSeriesSector}, thus, provides additional motivation for adopting a block structure of the correlation matrix.
+The right subplots present the between-sector correlations (gray lines) and their daily average (red line) for the three sector pairs.
+The 36 correlation time series are computed from the $9\times9$ multivariate Realized Kernel estimator.
+Correlations within each of the six categories tend to move together; however, there are notable differences across the six types of within-sector and between-sector correlations, both in terms of their average level and their variation over time.
+For instance, the average between-sectors correlation for Health Care returns and Information Technology returns does not have a sharp decline in late 2008, as can be seen for the two other between-sectors correlations involving Energy sector returns.
+Figure \ref{fig:CorrSeriesSector} provides additional motivation for exploring a block structure for the correlation matrix.